 Yosemite National Park

 When you’re ready to rest your head, there are options for every price point and rugged-loving level.
+Evergreen Lodge is pretty much our favorite spot (ever) as it has all of the kid-perks you look for and tons of relaxation opportunities for the parents.
 The splurge-worthy Ahwahnee Hotel is a world-renowned, four-diamond hotel, but for families, we love Tenaya Lodge, located just outside the park's Mariposa Grove South Entrance.
 Get rustic at Curry Village with a tent or enjoy a cabin or private room equipped with electricity, bathrooms and maid service.

 This mesmerizing stretch of the California coast is the perfect addition to your California road trip.
 Camping spots along here have epic views and you can wake to the sounds of the crashing waves without having to turn on your sound machine.
 Julia Pheiffer Burns State Park is a great destination for a picnic and some hiking to waterfalls.
 As long as you don't have any car sickness-prone kids, Highway 1 is a gorgeous drive and an excellent choice for CA road trips.

 A Central Coast adventure has many animals to delight young nature lovers.
 Start at the Piedras Blancas elephant seal rookery, which covers over six miles of beach near Point Piedras Blancas.
 The viewing areas are open daily, are wheelchair and stroller accessible and are free.
 You can see elephant seals mating and pupping and then see the (relatively) tiny babies.
 Don’t forget jackets, as the best time to see babies is January & February, and if you’re warm enough, you can spend all day here.